theafricanengineer/theafricanengineer.github.io/_posts/2017-05-06-the-rise-of-modern-programming-languages.md

 The main drawback for Scala seems to be its steep learning curve, but once you master it, you'll wonder why you lived without it.

-One of the authoritative books on Scala is Programming in Scala(Amazon link?) by Martin Odersky, Lex Spoon and Bill Venners.
+One of the authoritative books on Scala is [Programming in Scala](Amazon link?) by Martin Odersky, Lex Spoon and Bill Venners.
 It is worth checking out.

 ### 2. Golang (Go)